 These substances make it hard for you to know what some foods actually taste like.
 You also have to consider the way many healthy foods are made.

-Often times, less heat and chemical processes are needed because they can be transformed into tasty dishes without all of the unnecessary work.
+Often times, you need less heat and chemical processes because you can transform them into tasty dishes without all of the unnecessary work.

 Myth #3: Take too Long to Prepare

-Many natural and organic produce and foods can be eaten as they are.
+You can eat many natural and organic produce and foods as they are.
 They don’t necessarily require you to use heat to prepare them.